joaozx-ch/aryalog_ios/README.md

 A Caregiver has many FeedingLogs (cascade delete).
 A FeedingLog belongs to one Caregiver (nullify on delete).

+`volumeML` is used by formula, EBM, and pumping activity types. `leftDuration` / `rightDuration` are used by breastfeeding.

 ### CloudKit Integration

 The app uses `NSPersistentCloudKitContainer` to sync Core Data with iCloud automatically.
 Configuration: